dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

-This class contains all four constants referenced by the `JWTAuthenticationFilter` class, alongside with a `SIGN_UP_URL` constant which will be used later.
+This class contains all four constants referenced by the `JWTAuthenticationFilter` class, alongside with a `SIGN_UP_URL` constant that will be used later.

 ### The Authorization Filter